Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Experiments

 \subsubsection{Comparison with Existing Neural Video Codecs}

 To benchmark the compression performance of our proposed codec, we first conduct a comprehensive comparison with state-of-the-art neural video codecs, including both uni-directional inter-frame prediction-based P-frame codecs (DCVC-DC~\cite{li2022hybrid} and DCVC-FM~\cite{li2024neural}) and bi-directional prediction-based B-frame codecs (B-CANF~\cite{chen2023b} and DCVC-B), with all codecs configured using a 32-frame intra-period.
 When testing 96 frames, our rate-distortion curves presented in Fig.~\ref{fig:psnr_results} demonstrate consistent superiority over competing neural video codecs.
 Quantitative results in Table~\ref{table:ip32_psnr} reveal that our codec achieves an average bitrate reduction of 35.1\% compared to the HM-RA-GOP16 anchor, significantly outperforming both leading P-frame codecs (DCVC-DC: 24.4\%, DCVC-FM: 24.3\%) and B-frame codec DCVC-B (26.1\%).
 Notably, on the MCL-JCV dataset, our codec provides more than 10\% compression performance gain over DCVC-B. Similar superiority is achieved when testing 97 frames, as presented in Fig.~\ref{fig:psnr_results_97} and Table~\ref{table:ip32_pnsr_97}, establishing new state-of-the-art neural B-frame coding performance.
+It is worth noting that while our method establishes a new state-of-the-art in terms of compression performance, we recognize the distinct advantages of other innovative approaches.
+For instance, the motion-free concept explored in~\cite{nguyen2024motion} and the fast online motion resolution adaptation in~\cite{nguyenquang2025fast} present compelling alternative pathways.
+These ideas, focusing on complexity reduction and operational flexibility, offer valuable insights for future work aimed at achieving a better trade-off between performance, complexity, and practicality in neural video coding.